dperson/openvpn-client/README.md

     sudo docker run -it --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
                 --dns 8.8.4.4 -v /some/path:/vpn -d dperson/openvpn-client \
                 -v 'vpn.server.name;username;password'

+### Use DNS of VPN Provider

+If you want to use dns server from your VPN provider use openvpn.sh `-d` or `DNS` env var

 ### Run with client certificates